Investing can feel like a Rubik’s cube.

 Ale is a YouTuber with two channels Ale’s Word of Gaming and Ale’s World of Stocks.
 However, his stock channel has performed significantly better with over 115,000 followers since launching in 2017.
 Ale’s videos are highly tactical giving you insights on which stocks you should be buying based on the industry or sector you’re most interested in.
 He also breaks down his portfolio and shares why he opens (or closes) positions in certain companies.

 Best suited for every investor who wants to learn about the economy.

-Ray Dalio is the founder, co-chief Investment Officer, and co-chairman of Bridgewater Associates.
+Ray Dalio is the founder, former co-chief Investment Officer, and co-chairman of Bridgewater Associates.
+Bridgewater is one of the biggest hedge funds in the United States with over $100 billion in assets under management.
 His popular book, Principles, is one of my favorite investing resources, it’s a timeless classic that can be referenced each and every year.
 His YouTube channel is just as impressive.
 With over 2.2M followers and almost 300 videos, Dalio offers some of the best advice on YouTube.
-His most popular video “Principles for Dealing with the Changing World Order by Ray Dalio” has over 39M views 🤯.
+His most popular video “Principles for Dealing with the Changing World Order by Ray Dalio” has over 39M views ????.

 10. Stocks with Josh

 Best suited for investors that like to understand the politics behind a company.

 Stocks with Josh is a stock-focused channel that also covers cryptocurrencies, options, automated bot trading, and early retirement through smart investment decisions.
 Most of his videos cover news and break down current trends in the stock market.
 A recent one that I found interesting was “Maui FIRE: Who to blame ????
 HE Stock Crash ????
 466% Upside” which deconstructs some of the companies involved with the Maui fires.

 Best suited for investors who want to earn passive income from stocks.